tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 A file in SSLKEYLOGFILE format is a text file.
 This document specifies the character encoding as UTF-8 {{!RFC3629}}.
 Though the format itself only includes ASCII characters {{?RFC0020}}, comments MAY contain other characters.
-Though Unicode is permitted in comments, the file MUST NOT contain a unicode byte order mark (U+FEFF).
+Though Unicode is permitted in comments, the file MUST NOT contain a Unicode byte order mark (U+FEFF).

 Lines are terminated using the line ending convention of the platform on which